solarseller.com alternative energy by John Drake Services, Inc. | home

 in the 1950's).
 If you are considering one of these stoves please

-make sure that none of the parts are missing and any rubber parts
+make sure that none of the parts are missing and all of the rubber parts

 are in good condition.